Video Content Management - Captioning Videos in My Media (for Instructors)

 Captions exist in a separate SRT file and don't automatically download/upload with the associated video.

-• To play a video with captions on your computer, download the captions file and put it in the same folder as the video.
-Most video players will recognize and include the captions.
+• To play a video with captions on your computer, download the video and the captions file and put it in the same folder as the video.

 • To upload a video and captions to a platform like YouTube, download the captions then follow the platform's instructions.